Tsumkwe Constituency

 Tsumkwe Constituency is an electoral constituency in the Otjozondjupa Region of Namibia.
 It had 8,823 inhabitants in 2004 and 7,075 registered voters in 2020.
-About 2,400 San people live in this constituency.

 The constituency consists of the settlement of Tsumkwe and the surrounding rural area.

 Following a recommendation of the Second Delimitation Commission of Namibia, and in preparation of the 1998 general election, Tsumkwe Constituency was created in 1998 from the eastern part of Grootfontein Constituency.

 Tsumkwe is referred to as a capital city of San people.
+About 2,400 San live in this constituency.
 It is a small town with about 500 inhabitants, located about 60 km west of the Botswana border and 300 km east of Grootfontein.

 Election results

 Regional elections

 Tsumkwe is traditionally a stronghold of the South West Africa People's Organization (SWAPO) party.
 In the 2004 regional election, SWAPO candidate Moses Coma received 1,920 of the 3,227 votes cast and became councillor.

 The 2015 regional election was won by SWAPO's Fransina Ghauzz with 1,554 votes, followed by Ioma Gcao (NUDO) with 720 votes and Samuel R. Maharero (DTA) with 340 votes.
 The SWAPO candidate also won the 2020 regional election.
 Johannes Hausiku received 1,249 votes, Samson Ngombe (NUDO) came second with 981 votes.